tanmay-maloo/transaction-service/readme.md

 **Benefits:**

-- Whenever the sum API is called, it
+- Whenever the sum API is called, it won’t take time to calculate the sum by traversing multiple transactions.
+- Recursive calls can be made as async calls post-save, so they won’t affect the existing processing and will work with very low latency.